RahulBadenkal/DS-Algo-Tips/README.md

 4. See if divide and conquer helps (ex: mergesort)

 5. Assume the input size was 1, Now solve it.
 Add one to element to it (n=2), now what happens?
 Solve it.
 Add one more element (n=3) and solve it.
 Then generalise it for n elements

+6. See if you can apply 2 pointer method (one slow pointer, 1 fast pointer)